 Catering refers to the provision of food and drinks during an event, from snacks and beverages to full meals.

-The access process upon arrival of a participant at an event, usually to record attendance and verify entry permission.
+The check-in refers to the access process upon arrival of a participant at an event, usually to record attendance and verify entry permission.

 Leaving or formally concluding participation at an event, typically by logging the exit time.